-Tip — Podium installs a set of five custom SketchUp styles that can be used with the default background setting.
+Tip — There are five custom SketchUp styles in a Podium folder that can be used with the default background setting.
 Dark, Dark night, and Twilight are all suitable for rendering night scenes.
+With the .rbz install, you will need to install these Podium Styles manually.
+See here.
 Select 'Podium' from the styles drop-down to access these styles.

 Background settings - Podium Physical Sky 1 & 2: